-Use the Old Value Argument field to map a mobile business object(MBO) parameter to a second (old) argument in update or delete operations.
+Use the Old Value Argument field to map a remote operation argument to a second (old) argument in update or delete operations.
+Only MBOs bound to JDBC data sources support the Old Value Argument.

-Use the Old value argument field to change an update or delete operation's parameter from its current value to a new value, while still allowing access to the parameter through the previously defined argument.
-For example, if you use the update/delete operation of an MBO to modify/delete the lname parameter's argument from Jones to Smith, the Argument value is Smith, and if you choose to, you can map the Old value argument to Jones.
+When updating columns with operation argument values, or deleting rows based on operation argument values, use the Old value argument field to access column values known to the device before changes.
+For example, if you use an update operation to modify the value of the lname column from Jones to Smith, the argument value is Smith, and if you choose to, you can map the Old value argument to Jones.

 The old value is available from a drop down list, in the form old.argument_name (where argument_name is the name of the original argument, lname in the above example.
 The Unmap option unmaps the old value.
 The old value argument does not support bigstring or bigbinary datatypes.